cyral-quickstart/quickstart-sidecar-express/docs/memlim.md

 The initialization parameter `ENV_FILE_PATH` can be used to provide the path to the environment file to the express installer.
-Assuming the file is stored in `/Users/root/env_sidecar`, the new configuration can be provided to the express installer by prepending this variable declaration to the command retrieved from the Cyral control plane as follows:
+Assuming the file is stored in `/Users/root/env_sidecar`, the new configuration can be provided as follows:

 ```bash
 ENV_FILE_PATH=/Users/root/env_sidecar CLIENT_ID=<client-id> CLIENT_SECRET=-<client-secret> SIDECAR_ID=<sidecar-id> CONTROL_PLANE=<control-plane> bash -c "$(curl -fsSL https://raw.githubusercontent.com/cyral-quickstart/quickstart-sidecar-express/main/install-sidecar.sh)"